watthem/matthewhendricks.net/blog/posts/why-the-NFT-is-such-a-big-deal.md

 date: 2021-12-19

-description: 'You might still be asking, "Why is this whole thing such a big deal?"'
+description: 'You might still be asking, "Why is this whole thing so important?"'

 published: true